World Politics: Is Your Country Well Run? Your Destiny May Depend Upon It!

 Has Putin become Russia’s Mugabe?
 Many political commentators would argue “yes”, that he is holding Russia back and needs to go!
 No doubt, many would say “The sooner, the better!”

 America’s Destiny: Make America Great Again!

-When Donald Trump takes over as president of the United States on January 20, 2017, he is destined to become either America’s greatest or worst president.
+When Donald Trump took over as president of the United States on January 20, 2017, he would either become America’s greatest or worst president.
 If he stays true to many of his promises, he could either build it up again to become the world’s number one superpower, or he can tear the country to shreds, leaving it in ruins.
 Hopefully, he will show good judgment and do what it takes to enrich America’s destiny, and in so doing, become the USA’s greatest president.
 He has vowed to make America great again, which is an enormous undertaking.
 He can’t do it alone.
 For now he has the support of the American people, and they want positive change on a massive scale, particularly economically (i.e. American workers want the manufacturing sector to come back to the USA).

 #1.
 Stop the flow of refugees into the USA

 Background: At present the UN’s International Convention on Refugees is helping to fuel the mass exodus of refugees world-wide from third-world into first-world countries.
 Most of these refugees are economic refugees, seeking access to the generous welfare system of places like Europe and North America.
 Working with these refugees is a highly sophisticated group of organized criminals who specialize in people smuggling (which has now become even more lucrative than the drug trade).
 The UN has done little to stem this flood of refugees, which threatens to destabilize entire countries and regions.